The Latest Valuation is the estimated valuation of the SPV that holds the property.

 It is worth noting that if the property is geared, the mortgage balance will remain unchanged each month - this is because the debt is interest only.

-Purpose-Built Student Accommodation (PBSA) properties on our platform are re-valued on an annual basis by independent RICS accredited surveyors and will be updated on or about the 5th October.
-All properties which have been available on the resale market for at least 6 months prior to the valuation date will be revalued.
+Purpose-Built Student Accommodation (PBSA) properties on our platform are re-valued on an annual basis by independent RICS accredited surveyors and will be updated on or about the 31st March.

 For investment blocks we prefer to value each property at the more conservative assumption of investment value (bulk transaction value).
 However, we do have the discretion to value each property (or unit) at market value on the assumption of vacant possession (break-up value), if, for example the block consists of a lower number of units and/or is within an active local market.